-Section 4 deals with cluster location.
-This means finding (a) a point; (b) an estimate for the radius of a ball centered at this point and containing zeroes; (c) the radius of a zero-free region beyond this ball.
-We generalize [12, Section 1], that restricts to univariate functions and [9], that deals with our present case of study but restricting to clusters containing 2 zeroes (that is m = 2 in our context).
+Cluster Location.
+Cluster location is addressed in Section 3, and means finding (a) a point; (b) an estimate for the radius of a ball centered at this point and containing zeros of f, or a deflated map of f; (c) the radius of a zero-free region beyond this ball.
+Our Theorem 3.1 generalizes the location criterion given in [12, Section 1], that restricts to univariate functions.
+In addition, Theorem 3.1 is more general than the location criterion of Dedieu and Shub presented in [9], that deals with our present case of study but restricting to clusters containing 2 zeros (that is m=2 in our context).